How novel foods are assessed

 - allergen assessment

-The European Commission recommends what to include in the scientific information and safety assessment report that you submit as part of the application.
+The European Commission recommends what to include in the scientific information and safety assessment report that you submit as part of your application.
+ACNFP also provides a full overview of the full application process for novel foods.